AnupCh37/WaveSurvivalGames/README.md

 # Wave Survival Game

-A 2D top-down survival game built with C++ and SFML where you fight waves of enemies in a prison environment.
+A 2D top-down survival game built with C++ and SFML where you fight waves of enemies in a prison like environment.

 ## 🎮 Game Features